Frequently Asked Questions

 What areas of San Benito County are affected?

 The area of the San Benito County Water District’s GSA/GSP is in northern San Benito County, where the Bolsa, Hollister, San Juan Bautista, and Tres Pinos Valley sub-basins are located.
+These basins have been consolidated into one basin that is now referred to as the North San Benito Basin.

 When will the groundwater sustainability plan be in place?